smashthategg/Poker/README.md

 # Pokernow.club logs parser: How to Use

+This guide assumes very basic knowledge of directories, programming in IDEs, and Python

 1. Create a folder that will be your workspace in your IDE.
 Name it your choice.
 2. Download reader.py and put it into the folder
 3. In that folder, also create a new folder called "game_logs"